usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-compare.rst

 		.. image:: /images/replatform-compare-icon.png

 	* selecting a specific scan.
 By default the selected scan will be compared to a base machine.
-You can then modify the scan to compare to from the ``Compared to`` selection.
+You can then modify the scan to compare to from the ``Compared to`` section, on the bottom left hand of the page.

 		.. image:: /images/replatform-delta-tab.png

 .. warning:: The source and target scan must be of the same type.
 For example, if the source scan is a scan with overlay, then it must be compared to a scan with overlay.
 Similarly, a scan without overlay can only be compared to a scan without overlay.

-UForge lists all the differences between the two systems on the ``delta`` tab.
+UForge lists all the differences between the two systems on the ``Delta`` tab.
 The changes are color coded:

 	* blue for added
 	* red for deleted